 [NFR] – Natural Friction

-Simulates the weight of the steering rack in the car.
+Makes the steering feel heavier.
 A higher setting will make the wheel always harder to turn.
 In my experience it takes away your sensitivity to finer details and makes it harder to react quickly to slides or to feel a loss in traction.
 (3)

 [NIN] – Natural Intertia